-Gianluca Cambareri was born in Rome on 15 February, 1976.
-In 2000 he graduated in law at L.U.I.S.S.
-Guido Carli in Rome.
+Gianluca Cambareri was born in Rome on 15 February 1976.
+In 2000 he graduated from L.U.I.S.S.
+Guido Carli in Rome with a law degree.
 Enrolled with the Bar Association of Rome, as an attorney at Tonucci & Partners from 2000, he advises Italian and foreign companies and banks within the field of corporate, M&A, finance and Capital Markets.

-He assists listed companies on the ordinary basis and in their relationships with the Public Authorities (Consob e Bank of Italy).
-He has been legal advisor of the Ministry of Treasury within the privatisation process of Telecom Italia S.p.A. and within European Community projects concerning the implementation and harmonisation of banking and financial regulations in Russian Federation and Czech Republic.
+Cambareri has been legal advisor of the Ministry of Treasury within the privatisation process of Telecom Italia S.p.A. and within European Community projects concerning the implementation and harmonisation of banking and financial regulations in Russia and the Czech Republic.

 Gianluca assists several National Sports Federations affiliated to CONI and is member of sports justice bodies.
 He is a lecturer in postgraduate courses in the field of Corporate, M&A and Sports and has published several articles in finance and corporate law.

 He is a member of the NEEP Roma Holding S.p.A. (the majority shareholder of A.S.
 Roma S.p.A.)
 Board of Directors and has advised the A.S.
-Roma Group on a continuative basis since 2011.
+Roma Group on an ongoing basis since 2011.